 I think it is reasonable to conclude that the current Ukrainian far-right nationalists have been created, fostered and eventually placed into power by Western powers; this is an almost precise repetition of the events that first created a Ukrainian state a century earlier when Germany and Austria-Hungary sought to divide and conquer the Russian Empire.
 Doubtless the same motivation to divide and conquer Russia is behind the present-day meddling in Ukraine.
 After all, the vast majority of Ukrainian land and Ukrainian people are entirely Russian in ethnicity, culture, language and history and artificially dividing them from their fellow Russians serves only the interests of foreign powers who fear the power and resources a united Russian people would possess.

-Posted by Ian Greenhalgh on May 21, 2016, With 3515 Reads Filed under Ukraine Wars, WarZone.
+Posted by Ian Greenhalgh on May 21, 2016, With 3528 Reads Filed under Ukraine Wars, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.